kodecocodes/i9t/swift-2/swift-2.markdown

 ![bordered height=25%](/images/password_validator_result.png)

-Great work!
-You've been able to use protocol oriented programming with Swift 2.0 features to implement a solution to a real-world problem.
+Great work - you've used protocol oriented programming with Swift 2.0 features to implement a solution to a real-world non-trivial problem.

 ## Additional Things

-The previous sections covered a number of new features in Swift 2.0, but there are even more (is this starting to sound like an infomercial?).
-For the rest of this chapter you will be experimenting further with some of the previously mentioned features and more new ones.
-The examples will not be as concrete as the string validation problem, but hopefully still interesting!
+The previous sections covered a number of new features in Swift 2.0, but wait - there's more!
+(Is it just me, or is this starting to sound like an infomercial? :])

+The remainder of this chapter has you experimenting with some of the previously mentioned features and introduces you to some new features.
+The examples won't be as concrete as the string validation problem, but hopefully still interesting nonetheless!

 ### Going further with Extensions

-One other amazing thing that you can do with Extensions is provide functionality with generic type parameters.
-This means that you can provide a method on Arrays that contain a specific type.
+One other amazing thing about Extensions is that you can provide functionality with generic type parameters; this means that you can provide a method on Arrays that contain a specific type.
 You can even do this with protocol extensions.

-Say that you wanted to make a method that shuffles an array of names to determine the order in which players in a game will take turns.
+For example, say that you wanted to create a method that shuffles an array of names to determine the order of players in a game.
 Seems easy enough, right?
-Take an array of names, mix it up and return it.
-But what if you later find that you also want to shuffle an array of cards for the game?
-Now you've got to either reproduce that shuffle logic for an array of cards, or create some kind of generic method that can shuffle both cards and names.
+You simplly take an array of names, mix it up and return it.
+Done and done.
+But what if you later discover a need to shuffle an array of cards for the same game?
+Now you have to either reproduce that shuffle logic for an array of cards, or create some kind of generic method that can shuffle both cards and names.
 There's got to be a better way, right?

-Right!
-How about creating an extension on the `MutableCollectionType` protocol where conformers of the protocol have an Index (you need to use ordered collections if you want to retain sort order).
+How about creating an extension on the `MutableCollectionType` protocol?
+Conformers of the protocol must have an Index since you need to use ordered collections to retain the sort order.

-Type the following into the **Additional Things** page in the chapter's playground.
+Add the following into the **Additional Things** page in the chapter's playground:

 ```
 extension MutableCollectionType where Self.Index == Int {